 Law enforcement officers in New Jersey and Pennsylvania routinely issue citations for a variety of behind-the-wheel infractions, but how serious are the consequences for those who choose to ignore the citation?
 Cited motorists are often unaware of the potential effects of dismissing a traffic violation, causing many people to ignore the citation, procrastinate, and miss payment deadlines.
 This type of response is central to an idea that is commonly held by motorists: A traffic citation is no big deal.
 Eventually, it will either go away or I’ll have to pay a little bit of money to get out of it.

 Law enforcement does not consider traffic citations negotiation pieces.
 They are given to the violating motorist with the expectation that they will be dealt with in a timely manner.
 A proven legal source on traffic offenses in New Jersey and Pennsylvania notes that “the criminal justice system seeks quick resolutions to criminal matters.”

 Penalties Related to Traffic Citations:

 - One or more court appearances

 - Fees and other extraneous costs

-- materially spiked insurance premiums (and sometimes loss of coverage)
+- Higher insurance premium and sometimes loss of coverage

-A downside outcome in a traffic case is a distinct possibility of course, but it is often far from an assured result.
-A seasoned criminal defense legal team with a record of strong advocacy in traffic violation matters can employ a strategy crafted to maximally mitigate adverse consequences.
+While a less than ideal outcome from a traffic case is possible, an experienced criminal defense team with a record of strong advocacy in traffic violation matters can mitigate adverse consequences.